 As you follow the timeline around the galleries, there are lots of things to do – piece together our Bronze Age pot, feel the weight of a bronze Iron Age armlet, play the medieval games of Merells and Hnefetafl, learn how to say some Gaelic words, or have a go at wrapping yourself up in a kilt in the traditional manner!

 We have a vibrant Art Gallery, which consists of three display areas.
 The Gallery hosts a programme of temporary and touring exhibitions, featuring local, national and international art and contemporary craft.
 Exhibitions are often accompanied by a programme of events and activities.

-There are lots of things to do – feel the weight of the Achavrail bronze armlet, play Merells or Hnefetafl, learn how to say some Gaelic words and phrases or wrap yourself up in an 18th century style highland kilt.
-The Highland Photographic Archive held within the museum is responsible for preserving and cataloguing negatives and photographs from all over the Highlands and to then make them accessible to all.
-The archive is now home to well over 100,000 negatives and prints which relate to most areas of the highlands but the majority are from Inverness and the surrounding area.
+The Highland Photographic Archive, held within the museum, is responsible for preserving and cataloguing negatives and photographs from all over the Highlands and making them accessible to all.
+The archive is now home to over 100,000 negatives and prints!
+These cover most areas of the Highlands but the majority are from Inverness and the surrounding area.

 You can find out more about the photographic archives here.

 What else is there to see or do at Inverness Museum and Art Gallery?